arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/wml-byom-onboarding.md

     - [ ] text/generation_stream
 1. The service ids per environment:
     - test (optional): ...
-    - prod: ... (specify what regiosn are to be supported)
+    - prod: ... (specify what regions are to be supported)
 1. Is payload logging (OpenScale integration) required: yes/no (if not sure put `no`)